SAP/luigi/docs/authorization-events.md

     Return `false` to prevent redirecting to `logoutUrl` after executing this function.
 -   `onAuthExpired` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed if the token expires during runtime, or if Luigi is opened with outdated authorization data in the local storage.
 Return `false` to prevent redirecting to `logoutUrl` after executing this function.
 -   `onLogout` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed after the user logs out.
 Return `false` to prevent redirecting to `logoutUrl` after executing this function.

+You can disable the default behavior by making the function return `false`.
+As a result, the lifecycle execution stops with this function.
+This, however, may lead to blank pages after the user logs out since typically the page redirects to a logout, login or home page.